-- The Base LUT texture defines the base color of the sky given the current position of the light source.
+- The Base LUT texture defines the base color of the sky, given the current position of the light source.

 - The Mie LUT texture defines the Mie light (the color of the light around the Sun and the Moon).

-- The Light Color texture defines the color of the World Light for different times of day.
+- The Light Color texture defines the color of the World Light for different times of the day.

 Base LUT Texture